tomazzlender/snapshot_inspector/README.md

 and reload the browser than to run a development server and use live reloading directly.
 Even with live reloading turned on and using things like [guard](https://github.com/guard/guard).

-It would be nice to find a way how to speed up running tests.
+It would be nice to find a way to speed up the tests.
 Perhaps there is a way to run them interactively from a console and to run something similar to `reload!` after every change?
 Please reach out via GitHub Issues if you have suggestions.